kevinmichaelchen/go-new-relic-gin-zerolog/README.md

 ### Check New Relic UI
 Visit [New Relic One](https://one.newrelic.com) and navigate to `APM & services`, and search for your _Trace group_.
+When you drill down into a trace, you should be able to see all the logs belonging to that trace.
+This is known as _logs in context_.